jdmonin/JSettlers2/doc/Readme.developer.md

 - Robot AI:
   - Refine ship planning/modeling, especially along coastal edges
+  - AI in SC_FOG may want more work to react to reveals and encourage exploration
 - Game/scenario framework:
   - Review scenarios' description text
+  - Further board generation testing; possibly automate that
   - Other expansions should be possible to add later within the framework released with 2.0.00
 - Network message system: